AaveChain/FestivalTicketNFT/README.md

 truffle init
 ```

-In your project directory, run the following commands to install required dependencies:
+In our project directory, run the following commands to install required dependencies:

 ```bash
 npm install @openzeppelin/contracts